Original air date: May 7, 1990

-- When Mr. "Fundamental Respect For Life" decides that you can no longer be allowed to live, you know you've crossed the Moral Event Horizon.
-Just for reference, the last time Data decided a lifeform deserved unquestionable termination, it was literally Made of Evil (and had also killed someone).
+- When Data — the android programmed with a "fundamental respect for life" — decides that you can no longer be allowed to live, you know you've crossed a real threshold of moral depravity.
+The last lifeform he decided needed to be terminated was literally Made of Evil (and had also killed someone).
 That's a high bar to jump over.

 - Personal Effects Reveal: Geordi and Wesley go through Data's belongings to see who should get what.
 They find a holo of Tasha Yar, a William Shakespeare tome (a gift from Picard), a set of poker chips and cards, and some of Starfleet's highest honors.Geordi: Not bad for a walking pile of circuits and memory cells.

 - Pillow Pistol: Fajo sleeps with one of his Varon-T disruptors under his pillow, and he sleeps very well.
 This is used as a Chekhov's Gun to explain why he has one in his hand when Data and Varria try to sneak off the ship while he's asleep.